 target genes can be estimated through rotation gene-set tests.
 In particular,

-package, can be used to statistically quantify the influence
+in the limma package, can be used to statistically quantify the influence

 of miRNAs on the expression changes of their target genes.